samiskin/redux-electron-store/README.md

 If the filter is `true`, the entire variable will pass through the filter.

-If the filter is a `function`, the function will be called with the variable the filter is acting on as a parameter, and the return value of the function must itself be a filter (either an `object` or `true`)
+If the filter is a `function`, the function will be called on every dispatch with the variable the filter is acting on as a parameter, and the return value of the function must itself be a filter (either an `object` or `true`)

 If the filter is an `object`, its keys must be properties of the variable the filter is acting on, and its values are themselves filters which describe the value(s) of that property that will pass through the filter.